 was, I am, I am to come".
 But Irene came in, and she did it in this

-never sang.
-Costas doesn't even remember those lyrics, He only remembers that it
+never sung.
+Costas doesn't even remember those lyrics, He only remembers that

-started by "Now... got no place to go... " and his idea was (once more) to make
+started like this: "Now... got no place to go... " and his idea was (once more) to make

-fun of the melodramatic feeling of the song, by irony and extravaganza.
+fun of the melodramatic feeling of the song, through irony and extravaganza.

 |UK version 666 (Vertigo: 6641 581)|